Location, Location, Location & Value

-Most of us love a good cup of coffee in the morning, especially if it’s on your way to work.
+Most of us love a good cup of coffee in the morning, especially if it’s on one’s way to work.
 According to Forbes, homes that are within a ¼ mile of a Starbucks, have appreciated 96% while homes near Dunkin Donuts have appreciated 80%.

-Power plants usually obstruct a desired view and emit toxicity into the environment of which tends to lower the value of your home.
+Power plants usually obstruct the desired view and emit toxicity into the environment of which tends to lower the value of your home.
 In fact, the University of California at Berkeley found that homes within 2 miles of power plants are priced 3-7% less than homes farther away.

 Although being close to railroad tracks, airports, and busy intersections is convenient for when you need to leave, it can be pretty noisy when you are at home which could drop the value of your home.

 Areas and neighborhoods with higher crime rates tend to decrease home values.
 The American Economic Review has found that if a registered sex offender were to move into your area, it could reduce your home value by 12%.

 As we said above, the top-rated schools are a big priority for some home buyers so homes located in areas with a low-ranking or closed down school could result in a home value reduction of up to 22.2%.

 Whether you believe in ghosts or not, the thought of living near a cemetery or funeral home is a bit eerie.
 According to Realtor.com, homes with a cemetery close by could be priced 12% less than homes in other nearby areas.

 You may think that being right around the corner from a hospital is a good thing in the case of emergency, but with hospitals comes ambulances and sirens.
 And there’s no telling what time of day or how many times a day you might hear these noises.
 Hospitals in close proximity have decreased home values by around 3%.